drasovski/gcd_project/CodeBook.md

 ### Variable Selection

-The project specification asks for "measurements on the mean and standard deviation for each measurement." 'features.txt' contains 56 variables that contain '[Mm]ean' and 33 variables that contain 'std'.
-Upon futher exploration of 'features_info.txt', of the 56 variables that contain '[Mm]ean', only 33 come directly from the accelorometer and gyroscope features.
-Other measurements were derived from these original features, but do not come from applying mean() or std().
-It also seemd appropriate that the number of mean variables and the number of standard deviation variables match.
+The project specification asks for "measurements on the mean and standard deviation for each measurement." 'features.txt' contains 56 variables that contain the string '[Mm]ean' and 33 variables that contain 'std'.
+Upon further exploration of 'features_info.txt', of the 56 variables that contain '[Mm]ean', only 33 come directly from the accelerometer and gyroscope features.
+Other measurements are derived from these original features, but do not come from applying mean() or std() functions.
+It also seemed appropriate that the number of mean variables and the number of standard deviation variables match.

 ## Variable Naming

-'subject' and 'activity' are both descriptive and self-explanatory names for an experimental subject identifier and an activity label.
+'subject' and 'activity' are both descriptive and self-explanatory names for an experimental subject identifier and an activity label, respectively.

-Originally, the names of the other variables was loaded from the original data's 'features.txt'.
+At first, the names of the other variables were loaded from the original data's 'features.txt' file.
-* Hyphens and parantheses were removed as they do not properly process in R in general (clarity and convention also played a role
+* Hyphens and parentheses were removed as they do not properly process in R (clarity and convention also played a role)
-* Dots replaced hyphens to separate feature name from measurement type (mean, std) and measurement type from X,Y, Z direction (when available)
+* Dots replaced hyphens to separate feature name from measurement type (mean, std) and measurement type from the X, Y, or Z direction identifier (where available)
-* Variable names could have been made slighly more descpritive by replacing abbreviated parts of the variable with their unabbreviated counterparts, but that would have made variable names even longer than they were originally
+* Variable names could have been made slightly more descriptive by replacing abbreviated parts of the variable with their unabbreviated counterparts, but that would have made variable names even longer than they were originally, which would have been a nuisance when viewing or summarizing the data
 * camelCase was kept in place of making the variable name lower-case for readability of the different name components